Befaco/MIDIThing2/README.md

 Mid Thing v2 is a flexible MIDI to CV converter.
-Allowing polyphonic notes handling, envelope and LFO generation, oscillatorsas well as all available MIDI messages to be converted into CV.
+Allowing polyphonic notes handling, envelope and LFO generation, oscillators as well as all available MIDI messages to be converted into CV.
 You can find Module details [here](https://www.befaco.org/midi-thing-v2/)

 MIDI Thing 2 is based in [Teensy4](https://www.pjrc.com/store/teensy40.html) and [MAX11300](https://www.analog.com/en/products/max11300.html), providing a mega flexible bi-directional digital to analog platform.
 MIDI thing is a MIDI to CV converter but, with time, can get to be much more!